 No one is naive enough to assume that if the first visitor converts, that means that every visitor will convert.

-However, many affiliates make bad campaign optimization decisions as they are too hasty.
+However, many affiliates make bad campaign optimization decisions as they are too hasty, or do not use any optimization calculator at all.
 Seeing a trend is beginning to appear and take action, but often they need to wait longer.

 Your first collection of visitors which have more visitors who respond well to your advertising.